Is It Legal to Ride in the Back of a Fifth Wheel?

 Is It Safe to Ride in a Fifth Wheel?

-While some people do it, it can be dangerous to ride in a fifth wheel.
-The safety standards put into place for occupant safety in a vehicle do not apply to trailers.
+While some people do it, riding in a fifth wheel can be dangerous.
+The safety standards for occupant safety in a vehicle do not apply to trailers.

 Can Pets Ride in the Fifth Wheel?

 Your pet can ride in the fifth wheel during transport.
 However, we don’t recommend it.
-The same safety concerns apply to them, and it can cause many pets to have anxiety or get injured.
+The same safety concerns apply to them, which can cause many pets to be anxious or injured.

-Plus, you typically will not have your fifth wheel air conditioners on while towing.
-This means your RV can heat up quickly in hot weather.
-Personally, we do not think the risk to your pet’s safety and life are worth putting them in your rig while towing.
+Plus, you typically will not have your fifth-wheel air conditioners on while towing, which means your RV can heat up quickly in hot weather.
+Personally, we do not think the risk to your pet’s safety and life is worth putting them in your rig while towing.

 Brown dog laying on bed while owner pets head.